 Low temperature fermentation, 14C – get amylic notes – apple, melon, pear; but if too low get pear drop and banana notes.

 Dosage determines whether frizzante 1-2.5atm or spumante > 3.5atm.
 As soon as the wine is off the lees, it is bottled.
 Mushroom cork, final abv about 11.5%.

 Most are not vintage dated, but a few are made – what their longevity is, is a question.

 Brut, extra dry and dry (actually slightly sweet – amabile).

 Green apple, pear, white peach, citrus, stone fruit, iris, white flowers; crisp apple acidity, 11.5%.

-- Conegliano-Valdobbiadene Prosecco DOCG consorzio – to see for the plain DOCG, DOCG Rive, DOCG Superiore di Cartizze, and the minor styles of frizzante (second fermentation in bottle) and tranquillo. [online] accessed 31/10/17.
+- Conegliano-Valdobbiadene Prosecco DOCG consorzio – for examples of plain DOCG, DOCG Rive, DOCG Superiore di Cartizze, and producers eg of the minor styles of frizzante (second fermentation in bottle) and tranquillo. [online] accessed 31/10/17.